Landau theory for finite-time dynamical phase transitions: Introduction

 In a recent Letter~\cite{Mei22a}, we reported another surprising relaxation phenomenon, a finite-time dynamical phase transition.
-This transition manifests itself in a finite-time singularity~\cite{Kul07,Erm10} of the probability distribution of the magnetisation of a mean-field magnet after an instantaneous quench of the temperature.
+This transition manifests itself in a finite-time cusp singularity~\cite{Ent02,Kul07,Ent10,Erm10,Red12,Fer13} of the probability distribution of the magnetisation of a mean-field magnet after an instantaneous quench of the temperature.
 In contrast to conventional phase transitions, this finite-time transition is induced by a change of the typical dynamics under variation of the observation \textit{time}.
 In other words, time takes the role of a control parameter, analogous to, e.g., the pressure in an equilibrium phase transition.
-Although unfamiliar in classical systems, similar finite-time transitions are well-known to exist in conservative quantum systems as singularities of the Loschmidt echo~\cite{Hey13,Hey18}.
+Although unfamiliar in classical systems, similar finite-time transitions exist in conservative quantum systems as singularities of the Loschmidt echo~\cite{Hey13,Hey18}.
+The analysis in Ref.~\cite{Mei22a} is based on the standard Hamiltonian method~\cite{Fre84,Dyk94,Fen06} which allows one to compute the finite-time statistics of the state of the system in the thermodynamic limit.